bobbyiliev/cf-url-shortener/README.md

     FROM click_stats_v;
 ```

-Query the materialized view:
+Then you can query the materialized view just using standard SQL, but get the data in real-time, with sub-millisecond latency:

 ```sql
 SELECT * FROM click_stats_m;
 ```

-Order by the number of clicks per short link:
+You can stack up materialized views together, so let's order by the number of clicks per short link:

 ```sql
 CREATE MATERIALIZED VIEW order_by_clicks AS